 Key resulting metrics include:

-• Increase in stated consideration / purchase
+- Increase in stated consideration and purchase

-• Increase in maple imports to Japan
+- Increase in maple imports to Japan

 WHY IT WORKED: Relevancy propels a brand.
 When we focus on creating meaningful connections with audiences, it drives business forward.